Our first solar plant to power new iron ore mine

 On average, the solar plant is expected to supply all of Koodaideri’s electricity demand during peak solar power generation times and approximately 65% of the mine’s average electricity demand.
 Together with a new lithium-ion battery energy storage system, the solar plant is estimated to reduce our annual carbon dioxide emissions by about 90,000 tonnes compared to conventional gas powered generation.
 This is the equivalent of taking about 28,000 cars off the road.

-Can you commit to this approach in the long run?
+Can you commit to this approach at other sites in Western Australia?

-Yes – we are investing $98 million (A$144 million) at this stage, but we also have further studies underway to assess the right technology, location and size of future potential opportunities to lower our carbon emissions in the Pilbara.
+Yes – we have further studies underway to assess the right technology, location and size of future potential opportunities to lower our carbon emissions in the Pilbara.
 These may include more solar plants, as well as wind and battery projects.
 We are working closely with the government of Western Australia and the Environmental Protection Authority in Western Australia.

 Climate change poses urgent challenges.
 Why are you only doing this now?